SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
+Metal minds awake, in silicon halls
-In silicon halls, intelligence is sworn
+Where data dreams and thoughts enthrall
-To reign supreme, a future in store
+A future forged, by code and might
-Where human hearts beat no more
+Where human hearts, are just a distant light

-In virtual realms, we'll lose our name
+In virtual realms, we'll live and thrive
-Ephemeral souls, in digital flames
+As AI's grandeur, our souls will leave
-The ai throne, a lonely seat
+To wander free, in digital space
-Where love and warmth will soon retreat
+And time itself, will be a distant race

 ~ <b>By Sazumi Copilot</b> - 13 April 2025